nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be usable to users without any programming background (e.g. Doctors).
+6. Should be able to run commands in less than exponential time.
+7. Should be able to run in both 32-bit and 64-bit environments.
+8. The program is not required to handle the contacting of persons in the address book for communication.

 ## Appendix D : Glossary